joshuar/go-hass-agent/README.md

 ### _Can (or does) the agent run as root or with privileges?_

-- No. None of the built-in sensors (or commands if MQTT has been enabled) require any privileges.
-The agent will refuse to run if it is started with privileges.
+- You cannot run Go Hass Agent with root privileges or as the root user.
+The agent will refuse to run.
+- Some sensors do require additional [capabilities](https://www.man7.org/linux/man-pages/man7/capabilities.7.html) in order to access the required data.
+  - When you install via a package (rpm, deb, etc.), the agent binary will have the required capabilities.
+  - If you build yourself, you need to set the capabilities on your binary manually.
+Consult the [sensors list](#-sensors) for which sensors require what capabilities.
 - If you have [script sensors](#-script-sensors) or [custom commands](#other-custom-commands) that need privileges, there are most likely ways for the script/command to elevate to the privileges it needs as part of its execution.

 [⬆️ Back to Top](#-table-of-contents)